maciejsmolinski/bookslist/README.md

 # Additional Questions

-Please feel free to raise any questions with me either using issues or reach me on twitter [@maciejsmolinski](https://twitter.com/maciejsmolinski)
+Please feel free to raise any questions with me either using issues or reach directly me on twitter [@maciejsmolinski](https://twitter.com/maciejsmolinski)